Jordan Matthews (attorney): Steve Wynn lawsuits

 In 2018, Matthews filed suit against Wynn Las Vegas and Steve Wynn on behalf of Angelica Limcaco, a former salon manager at Wynn Las Vegas.
 Limcaco claimed that she was fired, blacklisted and intimidated into silence after she elevated her concerns about sexual assault in 2006 to then-president of Wynn Las Vegas, Andrew Pascal.
-The federal case followed a report by the Wall Street Journal in January 2018, that uncovered allegations of sexual misconduct against Steve Wynn.
-The allegations revealed that Steve Wynn entered into a confidential $7.5 million settlement with a manicurist in 2005, who reported that she had been raped and impregnated by Steve Wynn.
-Limcaco was the salon manager who reported the rape allegation to human resources, but was threatened to remain silent about the incident.
+The federal case followed a report by the Wall Street Journal in January 2018, that uncovered allegations of sexual misconduct against Steve Wynn, all of which Wynn denied regarding them as "slander".
+The allegations revealed that Wynn entered into a confidential $7.5 million settlement with a manicurist in 2005, who reported that she had been raped and impregnated by him.

 Limcaco's case was appealed to the 9th U.S. Circuit Court of Appeals after Judge Miranda Du ruled in favor of Wynn Las Vegas holding that the claim was not made within the statute of limitations.
-Matthews argued that the time limits should not apply because Limcaco feared for her personal safety.
+Matthews argued that the doctrine of equitable estoppel was applicable in the case as Limcaco feared for her personal safety.
 Matthews filed a petition with the Ninth Circuit in March 2020 questioning the Nevada District Court's selection of Elayna Youchah, an attorney for Wynn Resorts, as a magistrate judge.

-Limcaco filed a civil RICO claim against Steve Wynn, Matthew Maddox, Barbara Buckley and others in California in 2020 related to Wynn's casino licenses with Encore Boston Harbor and a probe by the Massachusetts Gaming Commission.
-The RICO case made allegations of bribery and alleged incidents tied to the Sicilian Mafia in Boston.
-The case was appealed to the Ninth Circuit of the United States Court of Appeals.
-The RICO case alleged a pattern of influence and was tied to former Wynn Resorts executive, Gamal Aziz, being found guilty of honest services fraud in the 2019 college admissions bribery scandal.
-The indictment of Elliott Broidy for his involvement in the 1MDB scandal was also tied to the case.
-In April 2020, the Ninth Circuit denied a motion by Wynn attempting to dismiss the appeal.
+In 2020, Limaco filed a civil RICO claim against Steve Wynn, Matthew Maddox, Barbara Buckley among others in California pertaining to Wynn's casino licenses with Encore Boston Harbor and a probe by the Massachusetts Gaming Commission.
+The case was appealed to the Ninth Circuit of the United States Court of Appeals.In April 2020, the Ninth Circuit denied a motion by Wynn attempting to dismiss the appeal.